sherpa/sherpa/docs/ui/index.rst

 :py:meth:`~sherpa.ui.utils.Session.plot_resid`.
 The following
-hides the automatically-created error bars on the data points (but unfortunately not the warning message) by changing a setting in dictionary returned by :py:meth:`~sherpa.ui.utils.Session.get_data_plot_prefs`, and then displays the data along with the model::
+hides the automatically-created error bars on the data points by changing a setting in dictionary returned by :py:meth:`~sherpa.ui.utils.Session.get_data_plot_prefs`, and then displays the data along with the model::

    >>> s.get_data_plot_prefs()['yerrorbars'] = False
    >>> s.plot_fit()
-   WARNING: The displayed errorbars have been supplied with the data or calculated using chi2xspecvar; the errors are not used in fits with leastsq

 .. image:: ../_static/ui/session_basic_example_fit.png